revisit i-D’s i-Conic mental health book safe and sound this mental health awareness week | read | i-D

 7. Jeremy Scott

-"I had sent my portfolio to the Fashion Institute of Technology (FIT in NYC) when I was 18 years old in hopes of getting accepted to study… So here I am in Kansas City, a small town boy with big city dreams and I get this letter back from them saying quote unquote that I lacked originality, creativity and artistic ability and would therefore not be able to be accepted into the school.
-Needless to say it was devastating to my 18 year old self! … After sulking around my house in Kansas City for a week I then decided to just go to New York and figure it out myself nothing was going to change if I didn't chance it - so I went to New York to discover that offten when one closes a whole hallway full of 'em opens!"
+"I had sent my portfolio to the Fashion Institute of Technology when I was 18 years old in hopes of getting accepted to study.
+So here I am in Kansas City, a small town boy with big city dreams, and I get this letter back from them saying quote unquote that I lacked originality, creativity, and artistic ability and would therefore not be able to be accepted into the school.
+Needless to say it was devastating to my 18 year old self!
+After sulking around my house in Kansas City for a week I then decided to just go to New York and figure it out myself.
+Nothing was going to change if I didn't chance it — so I went to New York to discover that often when one door closes a whole hallway full of 'em opens!"

 8. Raf Simons